 i: value of parameter ‘identical_factor’

 If x>i and y>i, the two groups are considered identical, and the group with fewer ‘features’ is discarded.
-The purpose of this step is to filter out classes that may incorporate each other and are similar in scope.
-The in silico prediction approach may not be able to distinguish which class the potential compound belongs to from the LC-MS/MS spectra.
+This step aims to filter out classes that may incorporate each other and are similar in scope.
+The in silico prediction approach may not be able to distinguish the class in which the potential compound belongs to from the LC-MS/MS spectra.

 Network graph presentation.
-The features and their annotations are integrated as Nebulae based on the Nebula-Index.
+The features and their annotations were integrated as Nebulae based on the Nebula-Index.
 These Nebulae are represented as network-type graph data.
 The feature annotation data includes top candidates for chemical formula and structure.
-The MS/MS spectral similarity of the features is calculated and used to generate the edge data for the network graph.
+The MS/MS spectral similarity of the features was calculated and used to generate the edge data for the network graph.

 Visualization system.
 MCnebula integrates various R packages to format data, including the ‘ggplot2’ package.
-To make visualization easier for users, we developed the ‘ggset’ data class, which stores pre-defined ggplot2 plotting functions and parameters for visualizing Nebulae.
+For the ease of visualization among users, the ‘ggset’ data class, which stores pre-defined ggplot2 plotting functions and parameters for visualizing Nebulae, was developed.
 Users can customize the visualization according to their specific needs or the requirements of the publisher.

 Statistical analysis.
-MCnebula integrates the functions of the ‘limma’ package for differential expression analysis of RNA-sequence and microarray data[40], and package them for differential analysis of metabolomics data.
-The gene expression matrix and feature quantification matrix of LC-MS are similar, both have phenotypic variables (sample information) and dependent variables (gene expression or feature quantification values).
-Our method can be appropriate for statistical analysis of feature quantification of experimental designs in which explanatory variables are factorial variables and the design matrix is without an intercept [41].
+MCnebula integrates the functions of the ‘limma’ package for the differential expression analysis of RNA-sequence and microarray data[40].
+Then, they are stored as package for the differential analysis of metabolomics data.
+The gene expression and feature quantification matrices of LC-MS are similar, and both have phenotypic variables (sample information) and dependent variables (gene expression or feature quantification values).
+The use of our method is appropriate for the statistical analysis of the feature quantification of experimental designs, in which explanatory variables are factorial variables, and the design matrix is without an intercept [41].

 Data structure.
 MCnebula was primarily developed using the R S4 system of object-oriented programming.
-All data including ‘features’ annotation data and visualization data is stored in a single object (class ‘mcnebula’), which simplifies the application, makes data management and analysis easier to perform and repeat.
+All data including ‘features’ annotation and visualization data are stored in a single object (class ‘mcnebula’), and this process simplifies the application, making data management and analysis easier to perform and repeat.

 Reporting system.
-MCnebula includes a reporting system that enables the analysis process to be output as a PDF document or in other formats.
-The reporting system is based on the ‘report’ data class, which stores each step of the analysis as a section and can be easily modified according to the user’s requirements.
-Furthermore, the ‘rmarkdown’ R package [43] is incorporated in the reporting system to generate reports.
+MCnebula includes a reporting system that enables the analysis process to be exported in PDF or in other formats.
+The reporting system is based on the ‘report’ data class, which stores each step of the analysis as a section and can be easily modified according to the user requirements.
+Furthermore, the ‘rmarkdown’ R package [43] was incorporated in the reporting system to generate reports.

 Code Compatibility.
 MCnebula performs downstream analysis by extracting data from the pre-computed SIRIUS project, which is the primary data source for MCnebula 2.
 The SIRIUS software is continually updated and enhanced.
 From SIRIUS version 4 to version 5 (https://github.com/boecker-lab/sirius), the data structure and attribute names in the project directory have been modified.
-To ensure that MCnebula is not affected by version problems, we have designed its application programming interface (API) for various SIRIUS versions.
+The effect of other version problems on MCnebula was eliminated by designing its application programming interface (API) for various SIRIUS versions.

 MCnebula evaluation